arlac77/repository-provider/README.md

 ## body\_attribute

-The description of the pull request.
+The body text of the pull request.

 Type: AttributeDefinition